YagneshP/DSA/README.md

 - for `arr.push()` is constant `O(n)` as we are adding an element at the back of array.

 - for `arr.shift()` and `arr.unshift()` it is linear `O(n)` because when we add or remove an element from the front js need to shuffle other elements of the array to `i+1` index.

+### What is memoization ?

+- caching the value that function returns.